stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

 .. _deploying-the-hello-world-smart-contract:

-Deploying the Hello World Smart Contract
+Deploying the Hello World smart contract
 ===========================================

-Begin by making sure that you have a local smart contract network running.
-You will need funds to deploy the smart contract, and if you get the local network up and running, you should now be in possession of 100,000,000 LSC (Local Smart Contract) tokens!
-You can deploy the token using Swagger by connecting to either of the two standard nodes once you have got them running:
+Begin by making sure that you have the Local Smart Contract network running.
+You will need funds to deploy the smart contract, and if you got the local network up and running in Tutorial 1, you should now be in possession of 100,000,000 LSC (Local Smart Contract) tokens!
+In addition, each standard node should now have 100 LSC tokens.
+You can deploy the token using Swagger by connecting to either of the two standard nodes as long as they are running:

 * http://localhost:38202/swagger/index.html
 * http://localhost:38203/swagger/index.html

-.. note:: **You must have the miner node up and running at all times when working on this tutorial and subsequent tutorial.** Only the miner has the ability to process these smart contract transactions into blocks.
-If a smart contract deployment or method call transaction does not make it into a block it does not exist on the network, and any related persistant state change never happens.
+.. note:: *You must have the miner node up and running at all times when working on this tutorial and subsequent tutorial.* Only the miner has the ability to process these smart contract transactions into blocks.
+If a smart contract deployment or method call transaction does not make it into a block, the contract does not exist on the network, and any related persistent state change never happens.

-You will use the ``/api/SmartContracts/build-and-send-create`` API call to deploy the Smart Contract.
+You will use the ``/api/SmartContracts/build-and-send-create`` API call to deploy the smart contract.
 This involves filling out the ``BuildCreateContractTransactionRequest`` object.
 Each member of the object is fully documented in the API.
 Copy the CIL code you generated in the previous section into the ``contractCode`` field.
-For the gas limit, specify the maximum value as we are not expending real gas.
+For the gas limit, specify the maximum value as we have plenty of LSC tokens to pay for the gas.

 Execute the API call, and you should see something like the following: